ansible/ansible-lint/docs/docsite/README.md

-# Dcumentation source for Ansible Lint
+# Documentation source for Ansible Lint

-Contains the source behind [docs.ansible.com/lint](https://docs.ansible.com/lint)
+Contains the source behind [docs.ansible.com/ansible-lint](https://docs.ansible.com/ansible-lint)

 Contributions to documentation are welcome.
 To make changes, submit a pull request that changes the reStructuredText files found the in the `rst/` directory only, and the Ansible Lint team will build and push the static files.